Th1nkK1D/airflags/README.md

 ## Features

 - Toggle flags via Airtable
+- Config and load once, access flags everywhere
 - Support both Node.js and browser
-- Flags are cached with the instance
-- Written with TypeScript
+- Written in TypeScript

+## Why Airtable?

+- Having a web UI
+- API ready
+- [Free plan](https://airtable.com/pricing) should be more than enough for feature flags

 ## Installation

-With npm
+With NPM

 ```bash
 npm i airflags
 ```

-or yarn
+or Yarn

 ```bash
 yarn add airflags
 ```

-## Setup
+## Setup Airtable

-### 1. Config Airtable

 Create a table with following fields (columns)